The Windmill Community

 Homework and enrichment

-At Windmill Primary School we recognise the important role that parents and carers play in their child’s education.
+At Windmill Primary School, we recognise the important role that parents and carers play in their child’s education.
 We value the impact that this support can have on a child’s attainment and progress and are working to ensure that homework is both beneficial and a positive experience.
-We will encourage our children to enrich their learning further by completing a grid of homework tasks each term, that focus on a range of learning skills.
+We will encourage our children to enrich their learning further by completing basic maths and englihs skills daily (such as reading, spellings, times tables) as well as setting a grid of homework tasks each term, that focus on a range of learning skills.